astropy/astropy-APEs/APE1.rst

 N/A

-Decision Rationale
+Decision rationale
 ------------------

-The coordinating committee thought it was a honking great idea.
+The Coordinating Committee thought it was a honking great idea.

 Previous versions of this APE
 -----------------------------